andyartz/targregator/README.md

 ## Getting Started

-1. If you have mongodb available at localhost:27017 (running locally or in a container) then use the _bootRunLocalMongo_ gradle task:
+1. If you have mongodb available at localhost:27017 (running locally or in a container) then run the following gradle task:

-    `./gradlew bootRunLocalMongo`
+    `./gradlew localMongo bootRun`

 2. Otherwise, with docker running locally, you can build a docker image and run it with docker-compose, which will also spin up a containerized mongo instance: